capric98/spsolve/README.md

 1. Currently only support CPUs with AVX2 instructions.

-2. Only support `scipy.sparse.csr_matrix` sparse matrix.
+2. Only support `scipy.sparse.csr_matrix`, other sparse matrix will be converted to CSR.

 3. Slight performance degradation when $n_\text{RHS}$  is not fourfold.